RBC battles former executive after dropping Volcker strategy

 Lawyers for RBC and Phiri did not respond to requests for comment.
 A spokeswoman for RBC declined to comment.
 Phiri could not be reached for comment.

-According to Phiri, RBC came up with a plan in 2015 to move him and other traders offshore because of the Volcker rule.
+According to Phiri, RBC came up with a plan in 2015 to move him and other traders offshore to circumvent the Volcker rule.
 An exception to the rule allows non-U.S. banks to engage in proprietary trading activity as long as the trading is conducted outside the United States.

 But by mid-2016, the bank changed course and decided to shut down the Bahamas operation.
 RBC terminated Phiri's employment in October, but did not grant him the intellectual property rights he was expecting, according to court papers.